AdarshDalvi/peppermint-careers/README.md

 ## Description

-The Peppermint Service Robots Careers Page is a web application designed to engage potential candidates and provide information about the company's vision, job openings, and opportunities.
+The Peppermint Service Robots Careers Page is a web application built with React.js to engage potential candidates and provide information about the company's vision, job openings, and opportunities.

 ## Features